e-candeloro/RE_Hub_IREN/README.md

 ## Credits

+All the credits for the idea and development of the demo application goes to [Cristina Vercellino](https://www.linkedin.com/in/cristina-vercellino-91319522a/)!
+Follow her also on here Git-Hub page [here](https://github.com/cverce)!

 ## Installation of the demo app

 Install poetry globally with python (version 3.10 or more), then use the following commands: